adidas (ADS) Given a €240.00 Price Target at UBS Group

-UBS Group set a €240.00 ($279.07) price target on adidas (FRA:ADS) in a report released on Thursday, www.boersen-zeitung.de reports.
+UBS Group set a €240.00 ($279.07) price target on adidas (FRA:ADS) in a research note released on Wednesday, www.boersen-zeitung.de reports.
 The brokerage currently has a buy rating on the stock.

-A number of other research firms have also recently weighed in on ADS.
-Warburg Research set a €220.00 ($255.81) price objective on shares of adidas and gave the company a neutral rating in a research report on Wednesday, August 29th.
-Hauck & Aufhaeuser set a €240.00 ($279.07) price objective on shares of adidas and gave the company a buy rating in a research report on Thursday, September 27th.
-Macquarie set a €260.00 ($302.33) price objective on shares of adidas and gave the company a buy rating in a research report on Wednesday, September 26th.
-HSBC set a €255.00 ($296.51) price objective on shares of adidas and gave the company a buy rating in a research report on Thursday, September 6th.
-Finally, Commerzbank set a €236.00 ($274.42) price objective on shares of adidas and gave the company a buy rating in a research report on Friday, September 7th.
-Nine investment analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the stock.
-The stock presently has a consensus rating of Buy and a consensus price target of €225.09 ($261.73).
+ADS has been the topic of several other reports.
+Baader Bank set a €220.00 ($255.81) price objective on shares of adidas and gave the company a buy rating in a research report on Thursday, December 27th.
+Macquarie set a €260.00 ($302.33) price target on shares of adidas and gave the stock a buy rating in a research note on Monday, October 15th.
+Goldman Sachs Group set a €240.00 ($279.07) price objective on shares of adidas and gave the company a buy rating in a research report on Wednesday, November 7th.
+Hauck & Aufhaeuser set a €245.00 ($284.88) price objective on shares of adidas and gave the company a buy rating in a research report on Wednesday, December 12th.
+Finally, Warburg Research set a €220.00 ($255.81) price objective on shares of adidas and gave the company a neutral rating in a research report on Wednesday.
+Nine investment analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company’s stock.
+The stock has a consensus rating of Buy and an average target price of €225.09 ($261.73).

 About adidas